 Cats are treated like kings in Fethiye.
 People embrace their presence, feeding them scraps, giving quick cuddles, and making sure they stay out of danger.
 It’s not uncommon to see bicyclists gliding through the streets in the evening, tossing store-bought food along the side of buildings for the hungry animals.
 Occasionally, we joined in on the tradition, handing snacks out to the “neighborhood gang.”

 I found myself counting their numbers daily.
 If you’re a cat person, you’ll feel like you were dropped into a citywide cat cafe.
-They enjoy the attention, and in turn, experience a good life.
+They enjoy the attention and, in turn, experience a good life.

 You might be wondering, what about the dogs?
 I can assure you they are there too.
 Although they prefer lounging around the Çalış Beach area more than the city center.
 Like their more acrobatic friends, the dogs are affectionate as well.
 Most are well-fed and therefore keep to themselves.
 Unless, of course, you’re willing to hand out pets.
 On your visit, make sure to say hello!